John Bateman-Champain: Early life and education

-John Bateman-Champain was born at Richmond Hill, Surrey.
-Bateman-Champain was born into a military family, son of LtCol Sir John Underwood Bateman-Champain of the Bengal Royal Engineers.
-The younger John was educated at Cheltenham College and Caius College, Cambridge. and studied for ordination at Wells Theological College.
+Bateman-Champain was born at Richmond Hill, Surrey.
+Bateman-Champain was born into a military family, son of army officer John Underwood Bateman-Champain (of the Bengal Royal Engineers).
+John Norman was educated at Cheltenham College and Gonville and Caius College, Cambridge, and studied for ordination at Wells Theological College.

 Sporting career

 Bateman-Champain played 2 first-class matches for Gloucestershire in 1899, with his debut for the county coming against Lancashire and his second and final first-class match for the county coming against Nottinghamshire.
 Additionally, he also represented the Free Foresters in a 3 first-class matches, firstly in 1919 against Cambridge University and Oxford University and finally against Oxford University in 1920.

 Ecclesiastical career

-Upon graduating theological college, Bateman-Champain became assistant curate at St Mary's Church, Henbury before embarking overseas to become vicar of Germiston, South Africa.
-In 1912, he returned to St Mary's Church, Redcliffe as Vicar.
+Upon graduating theological college, Bateman-Champain was made deacon at Advent 1903 and ordained priest the following Advent (18 December 1904) — both times by George Forrest Browne, Bishop of Bristol, at Bristol Cathedral.
+He served his title as assistant curate of St Mary Redcliffe, Bristol until 1908; from 1904 onwards, John Maud (his future father-in-law) was Vicar of St Mary Redcliffe.
+His first post was overseas (South Africa) as vicar of Krugersdorp and St Boniface Church, Germiston.
+On the Feast of the Ascension (16 May) 1912, he was instituted Vicar of St Mary Redcliffe.
 During the Great War he was interviewed for a commission with the Army Chaplains' Department, and was described as an 'attractive personality A1'.
 He was sent to the Western Front and, from 1918, served at General Headquarters.

-In 1928, he became Rural Dean of Bedminster before a ten-year stint as Vicar of the Cathedral Church of St Nicholas, Newcastle upon Tyne, and Provost of the cathedral.
-His final appointment was as Bishop of Knaresborough, a suffragan bishop in the Diocese of Ripon.
+Remaining at Redcliffe until 1928, he became also Rural Dean of Bedminster starting in 1927, before a ten-year stint as Vicar of Newcastle Cathedral (to which he was instituted on 31 October 1928).
+While at Newcastle, he was the first Vicar to bear the additional title Provost, becoming Provost of Newcastle in 1931 (after the Cathedrals Measure 1931).
+His final appointment was as Bishop of Knaresborough, a suffragan bishop in the Diocese of Ripon; alongside this, he held the Rectory of Methley.
 He was consecrated a bishop on St Matthias' day (24 February) 1938, by William Temple, Archbishop of York, at York Minster.
 On 15 July 1944, he was appointed as the second principal of the RAF Chaplains' School based at Magdalene College, Cambridge.
 Clergymen with a sporting background were favoured in the RAF Chaplains Branch, and the Master of Magdalene College would later comment that Bateman-Champain's presence in college "brought lustre and distinction to the scene".
 He continued as Bishop of Knaresborough until retirement to Bristol in 1948.

-He had two sons and two daughters.
-One son was killed on active service in 1943.